 This is last question is not asked in the problem set, but…

-What does the least squares line predict will be the number of manatee deaths if the number of motor boat registrations goes up to 750,000.
+What does the least squares line predict the number of manatee deaths will be if the number of motor boat registrations goes up to 750,000?

 The least squares model predicts there would be about 52 manatee deaths per year.